 Accessory Dwelling Units (ADUs) can be a great way for a town to encourage the creation of new housing units added to existing homes, and for interested property owners to lower their housing costs.

-September 2017 updated version developed jointly by the community planning division and mobile home park program.
+Developed jointly by the community planning division and mobile home park program.
 This informative resource helps municipal zoning and planning officials understand the legal requirements of dealing with existing mobile home parks as well as new mobile / manufactured housing developments, including why "free-standing" municipal ordinances to regulate mobile home parks are no longer allowed.